fishieststick/rpi-bootonce/README.md

 * Raspberry Pi 4
 * Raspberry Pi Compute Module 4

-Raspberry Pi 4 and Compute Module 4 do not support the same clean Pi 5 style one-time boot order override used by this tool.
+Raspberry Pi 4 and Compute Module 4 do not support the same clean Raspberry Pi 5 style one-time boot order override used by this tool.

 ## Install from GitHub Release